moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 - [Docker installed](https://docs.docker.com/get-docker/){target=\_blank}
 - [Docker Compose installed](https://docs.docker.com/compose/install/){target=\_blank}
 - An empty Hardhat project.
 For step-by-step instructions, please refer to the [Creating a Hardhat Project](/builders/interact/ethereum-api/dev-env/hardhat/#creating-a-hardhat-project){target=\_blank} section of our Hardhat documentation page
-- An [ERC-20 token deployed](#deploy-an-erc20-with-hardhat) to your Appchain, unless you're using the ERC-20 token provided on the demo EVM Appchain
+- An [ERC-20 token deployed](#deploy-an-erc20-with-hardhat) to your Tanssi Appchain, unless you're using the ERC-20 token provided on the demo EVM Appchain

 --8<-- 'text/_common/general-js-tutorial-check.md'

 ## Deploy an ERC-20 with Hardhat {: #deploy-an-erc20-with-hardhat }

 Before we can index anything with Subsquid we need to make sure we have something to index!
-This section will walk through deploying an ERC-20 token to your Appchain so you can get started indexing it.
+This section will walk through deploying an ERC-20 token to your Tanssi Appchain so you can get started indexing it.
 However, you can feel free to skip to [Create a Subsquid Project](#create-a-subsquid-project) if either of the two scenarios apply:

-- You have already deployed an ERC-20 token to your Appchain (and made several transfers)
+- You have already deployed an ERC-20 token to your Tanssi Appchain (and made several transfers)
 - You would prefer to use an existing ERC-20 token deployed to the demo EVM Appchain (of which there are already several transfer events)

 If you'd like to use an existing ERC-20 token on the demo EVM Appchain, you can use the below `MyTok.sol` contract.
 The hashes of the token transfers are provided as well to assist with any debugging.